PPL-IIITA/ppl-assignment-Raghav2234/README.md

 >bash runq1.sh        (in folder Q1, for Question 1)<br />
 >bash runq2.sh        (in folder Q2 for Question 2)<br />

+For all the furthur questions use Howtobuild.txt present in respective folder
 ##Class Diagrams:
 >Class Diagram can be found in respective folder